DHTMLX/scheduler-docs/data/api/scheduler_createtimelineview.md

     06_timeline/03_tree.html

 @descr:
-The configuration object of the Units view can have the following properties:
+The configuration object of the Timeline view can have the following properties:

 <table class="webixdoc_links">
 	<tbody>
     	<tr>